Acquisition of Citizenship: A Guide for Children Born Outside the U.S.

 Again, this article only addresses U.S. citizenship through a parent that was an American citizen before the birth of the child.
 A child may also obtain citizenship through a parent after birth in a different process.

-Acquisition of U.S. Citizenship for Adopted Children
+Acquisition of Citizenship for Adopted Children

 • Have at least one U.S. citizen parent;